Last modified: Wed May 13 08:37:59 EDT 2020

 Boil the pasta per the instructions on the box.
 Drain pasta in colander, then dump it into a large Tupperware container.
 (Do NOT rinse it.)
 Add sauce and stir to combine.

 Makes four servings.
 The Tupperware is to store the leftovers in the fridge.
 Subsequent servings can be reheated in the microwave.

-Special equipment needed: 5 liter jar for the pickles; one humongous pot or two gallon jugs for soaking kirbys.
+Special equipment needed: 5 liter jar for the pickles.

 * Plain old distilled white vinegar works, but use other kinds to taste.

 Bring vinegar, salt, alum, and spices to a boil, stirring to dissolve the salt.
-Remove the mixture from heat and then go do something else for a few hours.
+Remove the mixture from heat and let it cool.

 Important: Ignore any instructions that came with the noodles.
 This includes instructions regarding how much water to use, how long to cook, and rinsing the noodles after cooking.

 Add a few drops of hot oil (to control foaming) to the water and bring it to a boil.
 Stir in noodles and boil for 2 minutes.
-Ignore any instructions that came with the noodles.
 Top with hot oil, Tamari to taste and serve.